ucam-department-of-psychiatry/camcops/docs/source/user/client_using.rst

 :menuselection:`More options`:

-- :menuselection:`More options --> Get updates to my schedules` will fetch any updates to your task schedules from the server
+- :menuselection:`More options --> Get updates to my schedules` will fetch any updates to your task schedules from the server.

+- :menuselection:`More options --> Choose language`

+- :menuselection:`More options --> Online CamCOPS documentation`

-- :menuselection:`More options --> Change operating mode` will allow you to change to Clinician Mode
+- :menuselection:`More options --> Questionnaire font size`

 - :menuselection:`More options --> Re-register me` will allow you to re-run the patient registration process. **WARNING:** any records not yet uploaded to the server will be lost.

+Note that anonymous tasks are not associated with a patient when uploaded to the server.
+If the database on the app is deleted and you re-register, we have no way of knowing if the anonymous task has been completed or not so it will always appear as incomplete.

+There are a couple of other options from :menuselection:`More options --> Advanced options`.
+These are intended to aid debugging so you should not need to use these in normal operation.

+- :menuselection:`Advanced options --> Configure server settings`

+- :menuselection:`Advanced options --> Enable network activity log`